By: Editorial Team | Posted: September 27, 2019 | Updated: April 5, 2023

 The Right Advance Directive Form for Your Geography

 Advance Directives are legal documents, and the exact form of an Advance Directive document varies from state to state in the USA, and also from country to country.

 If you live somewhere outside the USA, there is some information about the status of advance directives in a number of countries in this Wikipedia article on Advance Directives (1).
 Wikipedia discusses the legal situation regarding advance directives in Australia, Canada, the European Union, (and more specifically the United Kingdom, Germany, Italy, The Netherlands), Switzerland and India.

 Advance Healthcare Directive Templates

 Within the USA, the specific form which an advance directive needs to take to be legally binding varies somewhat from state to state.
-The National Hospice and Palliative Care Organization has created a webpage with links where you can download state-specific advance directive forms from each US state.
-View these state-specific advance directive forms.
+The National Hospice and Palliative Care Organization created a webpage with links where you can download state-specific advance directive forms from each US state (no longer accessible).

 As an alternative, the resources we mention below — designed to help you make the decisions and capture them in an advance directive — typically come with variants for different states too.

 Getting Help with an Advance Healthcare Directive

 You can of course retain an attorney to create an advance directive for you.
 The resources below are helpful either to prepare yourself for that process, or if you decide to do it yourself.

 We found a number of resources designed to educate you about the choices you need to make regarding the care you want at the end of life, and capture those in an advance healthcare directive.
 These resources are all online, and readily available.
 Most of them are free.